-Parties may choose (but are not obliged to opt for, as a rule) mediation or arbitration as the means for resolving their disputes, even for actions pending before the court.
-Also, before initiating actions, they may voluntarily address the competent justice of the peace, asking for the latter's intervention in order for the dispute to be settled at an early stage (with very limited applicability) or recourse to judicial intervention (see more below under question 6.6).
-Mandatory mediation was introduced for the first time in Greece and for certain disputes, although not including product liability/safety claims, initially by Law 4512/2018 and eventually by Law 4640/2019 (see below under question 8.1).
+Parties may choose (but, as a rule, are not obliged to opt for) mediation or arbitration as the means for resolving their disputes, even for actions pending before the court.
+Also, before initiating actions, they may voluntarily address the competent justice of the peace, asking for the latter's intervention in order for the dispute to be settled at an early stage (with very limited applicability) or recourse to the permanent judicial mediation mechanism existing at the first instance and appellate courts (see further question 6.6 below).
+Mandatory mediation was introduced for the first time in Greece and for certain disputes (although not including product liability/safety claims), initially by Law 4512/2018 and eventually by Law 4640/2019 (see question 8.1 below).

-Further, the 2013 EU legislation on alternative dispute resolution ("ADR") applies to Greece; specifically, Ministerial Decision No. 70330/30.6.2015 implemented the ADR Directive 2013/11/ EU and set supplementary rules for the application of the ODR Regulation 524/2014.
-Registered ADR entities within the above frame are: a) the Consumer Ombudsman ("CO"), being the key ADR authority for consumers and all sectors; b) the (sectoral) Ombudsman for Banking and Investment Services (also part of the FIN-NET for credit/financial trans-boundary disputes); as well as c) "ADR POINT IKE", d) "European Institute for Conflict Resolution" and e) "Start ADR", being private organisations.
-Also, the following bodies/authorities exist for ADR, namely: i) the Committees for Friendly Settlement, which are seated at and managed by the regional authorities as from 17.1.2018; ii) the Hellenic European Centre of Consumer, supported by the CO and regarding trans-boundary EU ADR; iii) the SOLVIT network regarding the improper application of Internal Market rules by the EU public administrations at a cross-border level supervised by the Ministry of Finance; iv) the Citizen's Ombudsman (Law 2477/1997), which deals with disputes between citizens (in general) and public authorities / entities / utilities / municipalities; v) the Insurance Mediator for collective labour disputes (Law 1876/1990).
+Further, the 2013 EU legislation on alternative dispute resolution ("ADR") applies to Greece; specifically, Ministerial Decision 70330/30.6.2015 implemented the ADR Directive 2013/11/EU and set supplementary rules for the application of the Online Dispute Resolution Regulation 524/2013.
+Registered ADR entities within the abovementioned framework are: a) the Consumer Ombudsman, being the key ADR authority for consumers and all sectors; b) the (sectoral) Ombudsman for Banking and Investment Services ("HOBIS" - also part of the FIN-NET network for credit/financial trans-boundary disputes); as well as c) "ADR POINT - Alternative Dispute Resolution Centre"; d) the "European Institute for Conflict Resolution"; and e) the "Institute for Alternative Dispute Resolution - StartADR", all being private organisations.

+Various other bodies/authorities exist for ADR, and have increased in number continuously in recent years.
+These include: i) the Committees for Friendly Settlement, which are seated at and managed by the regional authorities as of 17.1.2018; ii) the European Consumer Centre of Greece, supported by the Consumer Ombudsman and regarding trans-boundary EU ADR; iii) the SOLVIT network regarding the improper application of Internal Market rules by the EU public administrations at a cross-border level, supervised by the Ministry of Finance; iv) the Citizens' Ombudsman (Law 2477/1997), which deals with disputes between citizens (in general) on the one hand and public authorities, public entities, utilities municipalities on the other hand; v) the Insurance Mediator (PD 190/2006; Directive 2002/92/EC); vi) the Mediator for collective labour disputes (Law 1876/1990; however, following its amendment by Law 4635/2019, no sanction is provided for a mediation refusal); vii) the Committee dealing with infringements of IP rights on the internet (Law 4881/2017); and viii) the Committee for the extra-judicial settlement of taxation disputes (Ministerial Decision 127519/2020).
+Moreover, a draft law on outdoor protests, which is under discussion, will introduce the legal status of police and port mediators, being police and port officers respectively (if passed).

+Lastly, it may be noted that among the lawyers' duties, mediation for the settlement of disputes is expressly provided for by the Lawyers Code (article 36, para.
+1 of Law 4194/2013, as in force).
 4.13 In what factual circumstances can persons that are not domiciled in your jurisdiction be brought within the jurisdiction of your courts either as a defendant or as a claimant?